TZstatsADS/Fall2017-project3-grp7/README.md

 	+ Train and test XGBoost model based on SIFT, HOG and HSV
 	(pick the best parameter of  XGBoost model, test using cross validation)
 	+ Extract HOG features (pick the best parameter of HOG)
-	+ Generate main.Rmd
+	+ Generate main.Rmd, train.R, test.R, and cross_validation.R
 + Shi, Qian

 	+ Train and test gradient boosting machine model based on SIFT, HOG and HSV
 	(pick the best parameter of gradient boosting machine model, test using cross validation)
 	+ Build the HSV and RGB function and Extract HSV and RGB features
-	+ Generate main.Rmd
+	+ Generate main.Rmd, train.R, test.R, and cross_validation.R